amyyalex/simple-contribution/contribution.md

 git push origin -u your-branch-name
 ```

-- Continue the process _using the github desktop_ steps (step7) after pushing as it's same.
+- Continue the process _using the github desktop_ steps (step7) after pushing as it's the same.

 **Thank you for contributing to this project**.🤗

-### Now that you're done contributing, go back to the main account repository, click on the site link by the right side, check out other contributors socials and connect with them.
-Also click on the _star_ button beside the _fork_ button.
+### Now that you're done contributing, go back to the main account repository, click on the site link by the right side, check out other contributor's socials, and connect with them.
+Also, click on the _star_ button beside the _fork_ button.

 ![Star](image/star.PNG "Click the star button")

 # Acknowledgements🙏

-This project is heavily influenced by [Syknapse](https://github.com/Syknapse) Amazing [Contribute-To-This-Project](https://github.com/Syknapse/Contribute-To-This-Project) project with its fine tuned tutorial.
-The project is also an awesome project for first time contributors as well so go ahead and contribute!
+This project is heavily influenced by [Syknapse](https://github.com/Syknapse) Amazing [Contribute-To-This-Project](https://github.com/Syknapse/Contribute-To-This-Project) project with its fine-tuned tutorial.
+The project is also an awesome project for first-time contributors as well so go ahead and contribute!

 - You can **follow me** and get in touch on [Twitter](https://twitter.com/AlexStephanie10 "@AlexStephanie10")